Derek Brown (mixologist): Personal life

 Derek Brown lives in Washington, D.C., with his son.

 Interests and advocacy

-Brown is involved with Share Our Strength and has served as mixology chair for their Taste of the Nation fundraising event where his bars participate every year to raise money and awareness with the goal of ending childhood hunger in America.
+Brown has been involved in charitable initiatives related to hunger relief, including participation in events associated with Share Our Strength, a non-profit organization with the stated goal of ending childhood hunger in the United States.
 He's also an Ambassador of Washington, D.C., for Destination D.C., an organization that supports tourism and travel to D.C.
-He also has increasingly become an advocate for responsible, mindful drinking and non-alcoholic cocktail recipes.
+He has also advocated for responsible, mindful drinking and non-alcoholic cocktail recipes.